MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 If installing into any other directory, you must manually import the module using [Import-Module](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/import-module?view=powershell-6)

-**IMPORTART**: Installation will install DLLs via relative paths.
+**IMPORTANT**: Installation will install DLLs via relative paths.
 Store the contents of this package into your intended runtime directory and confirm that access permissions allow read but not write.

 - Change the extension to ".zip" and extract contents of package into your intended installation directory.
 - Find the file path to "microsoft.applicationinsights.iisconfigurator.poc.psd1"